For no light matter is at stake; the question concerns the very manner in which human life is to be lived.

 "We can design our life in any way we want, but whether we will thrive depends on how well that life fits human predispositions"

-Empathy, kindness and compassion for leadership, learning and the realization of human potential
+Empathy, kindness and compassion in leadership, learning and the realization of human potential

-What is this site about?
-Reflecting on human interactions, on their nature, origins, and development; reflecting on the essence of humanity and humaneness manifest in human interaction; reflecting on securing positive and constructive interactions to enrich and empower individuals, groups and organizations everywhere.
+Reflecting on human interactions, on their nature, origins, and development; reflecting on the essence of humanity and humaneness manifest in human interaction; reflecting on securing positive and constructive interactions to enrich and empower individuals, groups and organizations everywhere

-What is its aim?
-To stimulate, in the words of the inspirational Jaron Lanier, "an alternative intellectual environment that is large enough to roam in...a new encompassing architecture of interconnected thoughts that can engulf a person with a different worldview".
+To promote, in the words of the inspirational Jaron Lanier, "an alternative intellectual environment that is large enough to roam in...a new encompassing architecture of interconnected thoughts that can engulf a person with a different worldview".

-Who is it for?
-Anyone interested in new perspectives on human interaction and development, especially those working in education, training, leadership and organization development.
+Anyone interested in human nature and its survival; anyone wanting new perspectives on human interactions and development; and everyone working with people, especially those in education, training, leadership and organization development.

 What are its premises?

-That all human interactions, including learning and leadership, are based on emotions, and that all such interactions begin with a feeling
+All human interactions, including learning and leadership, are based on emotion and all interactions begin with a feeling

-That this is overlooked by almost all learning and development systems
+This is overlooked by most of the systems we create and by almost all learning and development organizations

 "Even if, just in time, humans impose a check on their blind and unbelievably stupid conduct, they remain threatened by a progressive decline of all those attributes and attainments that constitute their humanity."